 Renewable energy will be the source of power for all the metro stations.

 ADA awarded the design and construction contract of the Riyadh metro to three consortiums BACS, ANM and FAST, in August 2013.

 The BACS consortium includes Bechtel, Almabani General Contractors, Consolidated Contractors Company and Siemens.
 The consortium is led by Bechtel and will design and construct the metro lines 1 and 2.
 It will also be responsible for the train cars, signalling, electrification and integration of the lines to the metro network.
-The contract value is $9.4bn about $10bn.
+The contract value is $9.4bn.

-Ansaldo STS will also provide signalling support services, ATC (Automation Train Control) and CBTC (Communication Based Train Control) and other telecommunication services.
-The contract value for Ansaldo STS is $680m with an option to add $249m for maintenance of the Line 3 for the next ten years.
+Ansaldo STS will also provide signalling support services, automation train control (ATC) and communication-based train control (CBTC) and other telecommunication services.
+The contract value for Ansaldo STS is $680m with an option to add $249m for maintenance of Line 3 for the next ten years.

-FAST, which is led by FCC Construccion, received a $7.9bn contract to construct and design lines 4, 5 and 6 of the metro.
+Led by FCC Construccion, FAST received a $7.9bn contract to construct and design Lines 4, 5 and 6 of the metro.
 The consortium includes FCC Construccion, Samsung, Alstom, Strukton, Freyssinet Saudi Arabia, Typsa and Setec.
-The scope of contract includes construction of 64.6km of rail track, 29.8km of viaducts, 26.6km of underground track and 8.2km of over ground track.
+The scope of contract includes construction of 64.6km of rail track, 29.8km of viaducts, 26.6km of underground track and 8.2km of overground track.

 Underground tunnels will be built with the help of three tunnel boring machines (TBM).
-The tunnels will have a diameter of 10m to facilitate the three metro lines.
+The tunnels will have a 10m-diameter to facilitate the three metro lines.
 The $7.9bn will be financed through the Public Investment Fund of the Government of Saudi Arabia.

 Rolling stock for the metro system in Riyadh